 GENERAL PROFICIENCY - A trophy is awarded to the Grade 12 student who best combines academic ability with service, athletics, fine arts, and/or industrial arts.
+Other awards are made available by different departments

 Other awards are made available by different departments throughout the school.